ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 assuming that each $p_{in}^{(k)}$ is of equal value.
 This is because $p_{out}$, assuming that $p_{out}^{(k - 1, k)}$ is the same for all $k$, is more indicative of the community structure than the edge probabilities and nodes.

-Speaking of which, we can determine, for a $G_{NP}$, how many communities there are by the number of zero eigenvalues (CITE).
+Speaking of which, we can determine, for a $G_{NP}$, how many communities there are by the number of zero eigenvalues [@coms].
 Or more specifically

 $k = |\{\lambda_i: \lambda_i = 0 \text{ for all } i \in N - 1\}|${#eq:description}

 Besides that, we often study how eigenvalues change under rewiring.
-If, for example, we were examining a two community SBM and randomly rewire it such that it becomes a one community SBM, we would anticipate that the number of zero eigenvalues decreases from $2$ to $1$.
-(CITE)
+If, for example, we were examining a two community SBM and randomly rewire it such that it becomes a one community SBM, we would anticipate that the number of zero eigenvalues decreases from $2$ to $1$ [@coms].

 If examined on a much smaller scale, eigenvalues just in general give insight to the changing structure of the network.
-It must be noted that we don't typically examine eigenvectors; this deals more with principal component analysis (PCA) (CITE) than, say, network theory's branch of spectral analysis.
+It must be noted that we don't typically examine eigenvectors; this deals more with principal component analysis (PCA) [@pca] than, say, network theory's branch of spectral analysis.

 Of course, these can be examined, but there is no established theory to do so in the direction that this project is headed.
 And, admittedly, I don't know about them to develop theory on my own.

 Otherwise, spectral analysis tends to ascend its eigenvalues by going into a more scalable form - von Neumann Entropy.

-#### Von Neumann Entropy
+#### VNE

-Von Neumann Entropy (VNE) is but one way to interpret eigenvalues (CITE).
-It originally comes from the equation of Shannon entropy (CITE) such that
+Von Neumann Entropy (VNE) is but one way to interpret eigenvalues.
+It originally comes from the equation of Shannon entropy [@dane] such that

 $H = -\sum_i p_i \log p_i${#eq:description}